mmbman/Katagiri/1986-03-23-Principles-of-Practice-Talk-5.md

 So, that’s why we have to practice under the guidance of a person who lives here, and you need this kind of guidance through the real person – the first [and] second point I have mentioned, as [key points] of practice.
 We have to understand those two, and next we have to actualize those two key points of our practice, under the guidance of a person who lives with you.
 And then, we have to listen to Buddha’s teaching this.

-So that’s why Dogen Zenji says “to listen to the dharma means to give full play to the discriminating mind.”
+So that’s why Dōgen Zenji says “to listen to the dharma means to give full play to the discriminating mind.”

 So no matter how long you discuss about what is the right teacher, what is the wrong teacher – forget it!
 It’s ridiculous to discuss about this.
 Instead of this, please *do*.
 Please practice – according to these points I have mentioned.
 This is most important.
 Otherwise, no matter how long you are critical toward the Buddha’s teaching, toward your teachers, et cetera, it doesn’t make sense for you as a Buddhist, if you *really* want to know what is the spiritual life.